tiffanymonroe/wdi-remote-gizmo/unit_2/w06d03/homework/README.md

 # Suggested breakdown

-- Day 1: Full CRUD for one of the models.
+- Day 1: Full CRUD for one of the models & seeding data.
 - Day 2: Create 2nd model and connect it to the first one.

 Use everything that you've been learning to accomplish the following: